bakervm/bakervm/docs/naming_conventions.md

 # BASM naming conventions

 ## Guards
-Usually when writing a library you should enclose your library file wit a guard e.g:
+Usually when writing a library you should enclose your library file with a guard:
 ```
 jmp _my_library_namespace_and_method_name